 Welcome to my humble website, home to a few retro video gaming projects – written by me, the Poor Student Hobbyist!
-My real name is Nick, I’m a 30-year-old Electrical Engineer from Ohio.
-I started messing around with electronics projects around 2009.
-I started this blog in the summer of 2013 (on Blogger), but because I’m such a busy person I take my damn good time updating these projects.
+My real name is Nick, and my online alias is Bucket Mouse.
+I started messing around with electronics projects around 2009, and I started documenting them in the summer of 2013 (on Blogger), but because I’m such a busy person I take my damn good time updating these projects.
 I migrated my work to WordPress in 2017.

 Anyway, to give you an idea of the breadth of equipment I use for my projects, I’ll go through in detail all the tools and parts I’ve acquired over the years.